-Newborn baby found abandoned at interstate rest stop in Florida
+Newborn abandoned at interstate rest stop in Florida

 OCALA, Fla. — A newborn baby boy found abandoned at an interstate rest area in Florida is doing well and authorities are searching for his mother.

 Marion County Sheriff’s Lt.
-Todd Spicher tells news outlets that a couple found the baby on a concrete floor in the women’s restroom at an Interstate 75 rest stop just south of Ocala around 3 a.m.
+Todd Spicher told news outlets that a couple found the baby on a concrete floor in the women’s restroom at an Interstate 75 rest stop just south of Ocala around 3 a.m.
 Saturday and called 911.

 Officials say the baby is being cared for at a hospital.
 The agency isn’t releasing additional details about the newborn, citing an investigation.